kirushkinx/SafetyExplosions/README.md

 # SafetyExplosions

-A simple plugin that protects blocks from various explosions with folia support
+A simple Minecraft plugin that protects blocks from all types of explosions.
+Supports Folia